bruno-sardine/WLED/README.md

 A: Maybe linux?
 I’m sure there’s something goofy about Mac vs Linux where one OS likes a single backtick vs a quote, or no space after a bracket.
 But they should be pretty simple to get through.

 Q: Why are you using full paths everywhere?<br>
 A: Because I’m a full path kind of guy.
-It’s also more friendly with cron